Turkey 101: Because nobody knows much about Turkey... - Meat N' Bone

-The only time of the year anyone is excited about Turkey is Thanksgiving.
-There is just something special about roasting up a big bird and having the family and/or friends share it.
-But because Turkey is a one (or perhaps) twice a year ordeal... most people really dont know anything about Turkey.
+The one time of year everyone seems to get excited about turkey is Thanksgiving.
+There is just something special about roasting up a big bird and having the family and/or friends around to share it.
+But because turkey is a one (or perhaps) twice a year ordeal, most people really don't know anything about turkey.

 What is the deal with Kosher turkey?